-Staff reviewed the gas costs and recoveries of Navitas TN NG, LLC. for the twelve (12) month period ended December 31, 2016.
-Based on the filing as shown in Section VIII, the net balance in the refund due customers account (ACA Account) as of December 31, 2016 should be a negative \$49,617.81 for the Jellico Division and a negative \$15,031.20 for the Byrdstown/Fentress Division.
-This means that as of December 31, 2016 the Company had over-collected these amounts from its Jellico and Byrdstown/Fentress customers.
+Staff reviewed the gas costs and recoveries of Navitas TN NG, LLC for the twelve (12) month period ended December 31, 2019.
+Based on the filing as shown in Section VIII, the net balance in the ACA Account as of December 31, 2019 should be (\$35,001.33) (over-collection) for the Jellico Division and \$7,412.09 (under-collection) for the Byrdstown/Fentress Division.
+The net ending balance in the combined Navitas filing, as summarized in Section VIII of the Report is (\$27,589.24) over-collection.

-In order to recover the Jellico and the Byrdstown/Fentress balances, the correct ACA adjustment factor to be applied to customer bills in the Jellico Division is a negative \$0.1341 per CCF (see Attachment 1), and the correct ACA adjustment factor to be applied to customer bills in the Byrdstown/Fentress Division is a negative \$0.1470 per CCF (see Attachment 2).
+In order to adjust the Jellico and the Byrdstown/Fentress ACA balances, the correct ACA adjustment factor to be applied to customer bills in the Jellico Division is (\$0.1120) per CCF (see Attachment 1), and the correct ACA adjustment factor to be applied to customer bills in the Byrdstown/Fentress Division is \$0.0648 per CCF (see Attachment 2).

-Staff recommends that these factors be implemented beginning with the Company's October 2017 billing and should stay in effect until new factors are calculated and approved in Navitas' next ACA filing covering the period January 1, 2017 through December 31, 2017.
+Staff recommends that these factors be implemented beginning with the Company's November 2020 billing and should stay in effect until new factors are calculated and approved in Navitas' next ACA filing covering the period January 1, 2020 through December 31, 2020.

 It is important for Navitas to closely monitor its ACA balance on a monthly basis.
 As actual data is gathered at the end of each month, the ACA schedule can be updated to the latest balance.
 This balance, along with gas cost increases and decreases in the market, should be a factor in the Company's decision whether a tariff filing to adjust the PGA adjustment factor is needed.
 If the Company filed more frequent PGA adjustments customers would see smaller increases or decreases throughout the year, instead of a drastic change in rates at the end of the audit.
-Staff, therefore, recommends that the Company monitor its ACA balances more closely and report these balances quarterly to TPUC Staff to determine if a PGA filing is warranted.
+Staff, therefore, recommends that the Company monitor its ACA balances more closely and report these balances quarterly to TPUC Staff to determine if a PGA filing is warranted.9